Are you Surfing the Wrong Board?

 Volume and the Shape of a Board

-Just because your surfboard looks bigger, that doesn’t mean it floats better.
-A 6’2 standard shortboard could very well have less volume than a 5’4 groveler.
+Just because your surfboard looks bigger, doesn’t necessarily mean it floats better.
+A 6’2 standard shortboard could very well have less volume than a 5’4 groveller.

 Take two boards with similar dimensions.

-Board Comparison: Lost Surfboards Mini Driver on the left and The RV on the right.
+Board Comparison: Sharp Eye Surfboards #77 on the left and Disco Cheater on the right.

 This doesn’t necessarily mean that one board is better for you than the other.

-Board number 1 is likely to be a performance shortboard - similar models include the Emery Steroid Step Up
+Board number 1 is likely to be a performance shortboard - similar models include the Sharp Eye 77

-Board number 2 is most likely more of a grovel board - similar to the Misfit Sinister Kid
+Board number 2 is most likely more of a grovel board - similar to the Pyzel Gremlin

-- and will be a blast on a softer wave with less push.
+- and will be a blast on a softer waves with less push.

 Figuring out the right volume for you will be a combination of the dimensions of the board, and the volume combined with surface area of the board, all in relation to your age, ability, fitness level and the types of waves you generally surf.